Anbar campaign (2013–2014): Groups involved

 The tribes of Dulaim, Zoba, Al-Jumeilat, and Al-Bu Issa tribal fighters were the main component in fighting the Iraqi army.

-There are several groups comprising the non-ISIL armed opposition.
+There were several groups comprising the non-ISIL armed opposition.
 Army of the Men of the Naqshbandi Order (JRTN) were also said to be part of the Sunni opposition to the Iraqi government.
-The Military Council of the Tribal Revolutionaries (MCIR), the largest of the non-ISIL groups, appears to include a number of groups previously involved in the Iraqi Insurgency including the JRTN, 1920 Revolution Brigade, the Islamic Army in Iraq, the Jaish al-Rashideen, Iraqi Hamas, and the former Mujahideen Shura Council of Abdullah al-Janabi.
+The Military Council of the Tribal Revolutionaries (MCIR), the largest of the non-ISIL groups, appeared to include a number of groups previously involved in the Iraqi Insurgency including the JRTN, 1920 Revolution Brigades, the Islamic Army in Iraq, the Jaish al-Rashideen, Iraqi Hamas, and the former Mujahideen Shura Council of Abdullah al-Janabi.

-A second group, known as the Anbar Tribes Revolutionary Council is headed by Sheikh Ali Hatim al-Suleiman.
-This group, unlike the MCTR, doesn't actively advocate the overthrow of the Iraqi government but instead is limited in ambition to defending Anbar from what it sees as aggression from the Iraqi central government.
+A second group, known as the Anbar Tribes Revolutionary Council was headed by Sheikh Ali Hatim al-Suleiman.
+This group, unlike the MCTR, did not actively advocate the overthrow of the Iraqi government, but instead was limited in ambition to defending Anbar from what it saw as aggression from the Iraqi central government.

 The final group is known as the Army of Pride and Dignity, although the group is distinct from the group of the same name formed by Sheikh Ali Hatem Suleiman following the 2013 Hawija clashes.

 2013

 December

 Clashes in western Iraq began on 30 December 2013 when Iraqi security forces arrested Sunni MP Ahmed al-Alwani and clashed with some of his relatives from the Albo-alon clan of the Dulaim tribe, the largest tribe in Anbar. on the second day Iraqi security forces tore down a year-old Sunni protest camp in Ramadi.
 Tribal militias battled against the Iraqi Army in Ramadi and Fallujah.
 After the Iraqi Army withdrew from Anbar province to cool the situation on 31 December, tribal militants took over Fallujah and Karma and most of the city of Ramadi.
 Shortly after, militants from the Islamic State of Iraq and the Levant (ISIL) entered some of the neighborhoods of Ramadi and other parts of Anbar.
 Following the arrival of ISIL, some tribal militias allied themselves with ISIL forces.

-On 30 December 2013, Iraqi Prime Minister Nuri al-Maliki said that Iraqi Army soldiers would depart to restive cities in Anbar province, but reversed that decision the following day.
+On 30 December 2013, Iraqi Prime Minister Nuri al-Maliki said that Iraqi Army soldiers would depart to restive cities in Al Anbar Province, but reversed that decision the following day.